-How about planning your next gastronomic trip to a city recognized by UNESCO for the value of its food culture?
+How about planning your next food trip to a city recognized by UNESCO for the value of its food culture?
 After all, just like music and arts, gastronomy is an important cultural heritage, since the culinary traditions of a people represent their identity revealing their habits and customs.

-For this reason, aiming at the appreciation and maintenance of typical local cuisines all over the world, the United Nations Educational, Scientific and Cultural Organization (UNESCO) has recognized foods, typical dishes and food systems as a World Heritage Site, in addition to having the Creative Cities Network – UCCN (Creative Cities Network) project was created.
+For this reason, aiming at the appreciation and maintenance of typical local cuisines all over the world, the United Nations Educational, Scientific and Cultural Organization (UNESCO) has recognized foods, typical dishes, and food systems as a World Heritage Site, in addition to having the Creative Cities Network – UCCN (Creative Cities Network) project was created.

 UNESCO Creative Cities Network

 The project, launched in 2004, aims to promote cooperation between cities around the world whose common characteristic is the use of creativity to promote sustainable urban development.
-The network covers seven creative areas: handicrafts and folk arts, design, cinema, gastronomy, literature, media and music.
+The network covers seven creative areas: handicrafts and folk arts, design, cinema, gastronomy, literature, media, and music.